opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/send-sms-to-a-foreign-number.md

 # Sending an SMS to a Foreign Number

-PostmanSG will add the +65 for you automatically when you enter the eight-digit phone number for a Singapore phone number.
+Postman will add the +65 for you automatically when you enter the eight-digit phone number for a Singapore phone number.
 If you wish to send SMS to an overseas number, you need to change your excel column type to `Text` and add +country code in front of the number to send the SMS internationally.
 Once you have added the +, press `save` and you will be able to upload the file to send SMS to foreign numbers.

 ![](../../../.gitbook/assets/postman-foreign-number.png)